-- There are no other Directors or Executive Officers of the Company.
+There are no other Directors or Executive Officers of the Company.

-- There are no other Short Term, Post Employment, or Long Term Benefits, including non-monetary benefits.

-- The elements of emoluments have been determined on the basis of cost to the Company.

-- The terms 'Director' and 'Executive Officer' have been treated as mutually exclusive for the purposes of this disclosure.

-- Executive Officers are those directly accountable and responsible for operational management & strategic direction.
+- There are no other Short Term, Post Employment, or Long Term Benefits, including non-monetary benefits. - The elements of emoluments have been determined on the basis of cost to the Company. - The terms 'Director' and 'Executive Officer' have been treated as mutually exclusive for the purposes of this disclosure. - Executive Officers are those directly accountable and responsible for operational management & strategic direction. - No other Directors or Executives Officers received performance related remuneration during the year (2011: none).

-The percentage of remuneration which is performance related is the cash bonuses, which are discretionary, and the Executive Performance Rights share-based payments.

-- Mr D.A.
-Clarke received performance related remuneration amounting to 7% of total remuneration for the year (2010: 17%).

-- No other Directors or Executives Officers received performance related remuneration during the year (2010: none)

-- Mr A.J.
-Scali and Mr Nicky D. Scali are entitled to statutory long service leave.
-Amounts accrued during the year were \$26,864 and \$17,209 respectively (2010: \$10,845 and \$6,616).

-Remuneration Report - Audited (Continued)
+Remuneration Report - Audited (continued)